ctechfilmuniversity/project_ClimaSynth/Climasynth/Climasynth documentation.md

 # Overview

 Climasynth is a poly-voice granular synthesizer developed in MAX/MSP.
 It creates an interplay between the processing of recorded sounds and climate scenarios.
-Its design builds on Danylo Okulov's Nebulizer, originally developed as an internal sound deign tool for synthesis of sound textures leveraging the polyphony to achieve dense sound textures (nebulas) out of any user-defined sound sample.
-The workflow provides a minimalistic, yet real-time performance-friendly UI.
+Its design builds on Danylo Okulov's Nebulizer, originally developed as an internal sound deign tool for synthesis of sound textures leveraging the polyphony to achieve dense sound textures (nebulas) out of any selected sound sample.
+The workflow provides a minimalistic, real-time performance-friendly UI.
 It mainly consists of pre-programming synthesis parameter presets and then using the RBFI-plane-widget to interpolate between them.
 The standalone version allows creating, saving and loading projects and scenes within them.
 It was designed with both content creator and an end users without musical/programmatical background in mind.

 # Development and design